sourcegraph/handbook/content/departments/finance/process/ap.md

 - Hire a Contractor (temporary contractor)
 - Sales/Marketing events (sponsorships, event space, etc)
 - Hardware (computers, servers, peripherals)
-- 2. Vendor and Budget Details
+2. Vendor and Budget Details
 - Vendor name
 - Description of services
 - Vendor website
 - TCV (total contract value) of goods or services being purchased
 - Attach a copy of the MSA, Order form/SOW that has the amounts included
-- 3. Data Classification
+3. Data Classification
 - Select the correct data management security which will route to Security team for review depending on answer.
-- 4. Has this vendor gone through JIRA review previously?
+4. Has this vendor gone through JIRA review previously?
 - If yes is selected, the request will move directly to Manager and Finance approval (and Exec approval if over 50K USD).
 Please only select this option if you have previously
   completed a full vendor review in JIRA.
 - If no is selected, process will continue as normal.
-- 5. Contractor Prerequisite Questions (applicable only if requesting a temporary contractor)
+5. Contractor Prerequisite Questions (applicable only if requesting a temporary contractor)
-- 6. Save and next step!
+6. Save and next step!

-Step 3: Notification that your manager will be sent your request for approval.
+**Step 3:** Notification that your manager will be sent your request for approval.

-Step 4: Budget approval
+**Step 4:** Budget approval

-Step 5: Legal review questions (if applicable, review happens in tandem with TechOps and Security reviews)
+**Step 5:** Legal review questions (if applicable, review happens in tandem with TechOps and Security reviews)

-Step 6: TechOps review questions (if applicable, review happens in tandem with Legal and Security reviews)
+**Step 6:** TechOps review questions (if applicable, review happens in tandem with Legal and Security reviews)

-Step 7: Security review questions (if applicable, review happens in tandem with TechOps and Legal reviews)
+**Step 7:** Security review questions (if applicable, review happens in tandem with TechOps and Legal reviews)

-Step 8: Notification that your exec lead will be sent your request for approval if the amount is greater than or equal to 50K.
+**Step 8:** Notification that your exec lead will be sent your request for approval if the amount is greater than or equal to 50K.

-Step 9: Select how you want to pay your vendor
+**Step 9:** Select how you want to pay your vendor

-- 1. If the vendor will be sending us an invoice rather than you paying for this on a virual credit card, please select "Purchase Order" or if you have already completed the vendor review and Finance has requested you enter a PO.3
+- If the vendor will be sending us an invoice rather than you paying for this on a virual credit card, please select "Purchase Order" or if you have already completed the vendor review and Finance has requested you enter a PO.3
-- 2. Services start/end date - this would be the start/end of your software or contractor services
+- Services start/end date - this would be the start/end of your software or contractor services
-- 3. Select spend categories (i.e. Software, Consultants and other Professional Services, Events)
+- Select spend categories (i.e. Software, Consultants and other Professional Services, Events)
-- 4. Update cost center if applicable.
+- Update cost center if applicable.
 This will default to the requestors cost center.

-Step 10: Submit for approval!
+**Step 10:** Submit for approval!

 You can watch the linked Loom videos for additional help/clarification or reach out in #discuss-finance.